FredyHG/Hospital-Management-API/README.md

 ## How to use

-- You can found my documentation [here](https://hospital-system-fg.herokuapp.com/swagger-ui/index.html#/), default user `user: admin`, `password: senha123`.
+- You can found my documentation [here](https://hospital-system-fg.herokuapp.com/swagger-ui/index.html#/), default user `user: admin`, `password: admin`.
 - Run Docker Container to start API Server.
 - All endpoint methods, except `/login` needs a JWT Token to use.